khofstetter94/bearer-auth/README.md

 # auth-demo

 > This is the starter demo code for class-06.
-The code exists on the main branch to begin Module 2, code persist on the branch `demo-code-base` should anyone need for reference as we iterate though this Module of instruction
+The code exists on the main branch to begin Module 2, code persist on the branch `starter-code` should anyone need for reference as we iterate though this Module of instruction

 ### Author